First of all, I would like to wish you a belated Happy New Year ! I hope 2018 brings wonderful travels and delicious meals, with the people you love ❤

 Dinner at Wynwood

 Don’t worry, you will go back to this area on day 2 to visit its impressive Street Art.
-But Wynwood by night is also a must since it is the new favorite culinary hotspot in Miami, thanks to its trendy bars and restaurants .
-Have a predrink at Beaker & Gray (Happy Hour cocktails are only 7 USD) followed by diner at Kyu, which ” features asian food with a BBQ twist”, according to Eater Miami website.
+But Wynwood by night is also a must since it is the new favorite culinary hotspot in Miami, thanks to its trendy bars and restaurants.
+Have a pre-drink at Beaker & Gray (Happy Hour cocktails are only 7 USD) followed by dinner at Kyu, which ” features Asian food with a BBQ twist”, according to Eater Miami website.

 9 am: Breakfast at Rosetta Bakery on 1666 Collins Avenue

-Last year’s favourite.
-I love everything about this little Italian bakery : its pastries , its excellent coffee and the lovely tiny terrace.
-I have tested for you some items (tough job !) and I can recommend the red berry tartlets, the “apple ball” (a whole apple baked inside a puff pastry shell with a caramel sauce), the foccacia with cherry tomatoes or olives and the savory tartines.
+Last year’s favorite.
+I love everything about this little Italian bakery: its pastries, its excellent coffee, and the lovely tiny terrace.
+I have tested for you some items (tough job !) and I can recommend the red berry tartlets, the “apple ball” (a whole apple baked inside a puff pastry shell with a caramel sauce), the focaccia with cherry tomatoes or olives and the savory tartines.
 Beware, during peak hours, the line can be a bit long and no seats available.
-Breaking news : Rosetta Bakery has opened a new location on Lenox avenue and plans to open 6 more in Miami.
+Breaking news: Rosetta Bakery has opened a new location on Lenox Avenue and plans to open 6 more in Miami.
 (Run the mouse over the pictures to read the captions)

 Rosetta Bakery (Valentine’s day 2017)